Minister of Mental Health and Addictions,

 Everett Hindley was first elected as the MLA for Swift Current in a 2018 by-election.
 He was re-elected in the 2020 provincial election.

-Everett has served Saskatchewan as Government Whip and as the Legislative Secretary to the Minister of Trade and Export Development.
+Everett has previously served as Government Whip and as the Legislative Secretary to the Minister of Trade and Export Development.